zahapat/fpga-tools-qc/README.md

 The project environment enables to run make commands to interact with Xilinx software, HDL simulators (Modelsim), Git, run generic python GUIs, and much more.

-2. Tcl scripts
+2. Tcl Scripts Directory

 Tcl scripts interact with software supporting a Tcl console.
 They are designed for automized re/building projects as well as running simulations using CLI (command-line interface).

-3. modules
+3. Modules Directory

 The environment consists of a subdirectory named modules, which serves as a collection of HDL modules created throughout the development of various projects in the past.
 These modules consist of hardware description files and Tcl scripts for adding files to Vivado Design Suite and Modelsim in correct compile order.

-4. packages
+4. Packages Directory

 Subdirectory "packages" contains header package files for HDL development and simulations.